Shipwright/daveas.github.io/_posts/2014-01-04-Back-to-Bootstrapping.markdown

 - Funding
 - Bootstrapping
 - Willowlist
 excerpt: "By way of a mutual friend I was introduced to one of the better known developers (among entrepreneurial circles) in Nashville.
 We met up at Pinewood Social (which rocks by the way) to talk about Willow List.
-I laid out what we did and..."
+I laid out what we did and"
 ---

 By way of a mutual friend I was introduced to one of the better known developers (among entrepreneurial circles) in Nashville.
 We met up at Pinewood Social (which rocks by the way) to talk about Willow List.